instantOS/instantos.github.io/docs/programs.md

 ## instantNOTIFY

-A notification center for instatWM, recording past notifications and providing a way to browse them.
+A notification center for instantWM, recording past notifications and providing a way to browse them.
 Currently unmaintained.

 ## instantSTATUS